By Chris Thomson

 About the author:

 Chris Thomson has worked as a lawyer, economist, researcher in Chinese, and as a director of think-tanks in Scotland and the USA.
 He now works as a writer, therapist and course leader.
-He is organising two new courses: “A Course in Intelligence” and “Less is Better”.
+He facilitates courses including “A Course in Intelligence” and “Less is Better”.
 His book Full Spectrum Intelligence: A Practical Course on Behaving Wisely and Well (Changemakers Books) was published in 2014.

 Chris lives in Catalonia, and also gets to the mountains as often as he can.
 He can be contacted via email at: [email protected].